osu-tournament-rating/otr-docs/docs/topics/Contribution-Guide.md

 ## Claiming an Issue

-First-time contributors may volunteer to take low-priority tasks to work on.
-We request first-time contributors take low-priority issues due to the length of time it takes a first-time developer to contribute to the project.
+If you're a first-time contributor, we encourage you to start by working on low-priority tasks.
+This helps you familiarize yourself with the project without the pressure of tackling more urgent issues.

-Developers who make consistent code contributions may opt to take high or medium priority items.
-Critical issues should be left to the o!TR team.
+Contributors with a history of consistent code submissions are welcome to take on medium or high-priority issues.
+Critical issues, however, should be reserved for the o!TR team.

 ## Pull Requests